utilmeta/utilmeta-py/docs/en/guide/ops.md

 )
 ```

-*  `max_retention_time`: Specify the maximum storage time of all time series data in the operation and maintenance system.
-Time series data include logs, service monitoring, alarm records and other data.
-The maximum storage time of all data is specified here.
-Data exceeding this time will be cleared.
+* `max_retention_time`: Specify the maximum storage time of all time series data in the operations system.
+Time series data include logs, service monitoring, alarm records, version logs.
+Data with stored time exceeding this time will be cleared.
 For subdivided data categories and status, more specific storage time configuration will be introduced below.

 **Manage permissions configuration**

-*  `disabled_scope`: Disable administrative privileges.
-If you do not want an administrative privilege to be used by any administrator user, you can use this option to disable it.
+* `disabled_scope`: Disabled operations scope.
+If you do not want an operation to be used by any administrator, you can use this option to disable it.
 The default is blank.
-*  `local_scope`: Permission granted by the local management node.
-Local management refers to observing and managing local services on localhost/127.0.0.1, so the default permission is `('*',)`, that is, All.
+* `local_scope`: Permission granted by the local node.
+Local management refers to  managing local services on `localhost` / `127.0.0.1`, so the default permission is `('*',)`, that is allow all permissions.
 If you set this value to null or None, Indicates that all local administrative operations will not be allowed

-The current permission scope list of the UtilMeta server and the corresponding meanings are as follows:
+The current UtilMeta server side permission scope and the corresponding meanings are as follows:

-*  `api.view`: View the API documentation for the service
+*  `api.view`: View the API documentation of the service
-*  `data.view`: View the data model and table structure (that is, the field names, types, etc. Of the table, excluding the data in the query table)
+*  `data.view`: View the data model and table structure (field names, types, etc. Of the table, excluding the data in the query table)
 *  `data.query`: Query the data in the table, and support field query
 *  `data.create` Create data, that is, insert data into a table
 *  `data.update`: Update data